PsyD Clinical Training

 Clinical Training Coursework

-The clinical training sequence begins in the first year of the APU Psy.D. and continues through the fourth year of the program, in preparation for the predoctoral internship.
+The clinical training sequence begins in the first year of the PsyD program and continues through the fourth year, in preparation for the predoctoral internship.
+The director of clinical training (practicum) oversees placement of PsyD students in excellent practicum sites across Southern California based on the student’s clinical interests.
 Students are required to demonstrate their accomplishment of the competency by passing comprehensive exams, successfully completing the coursework and clinical training sequence, and completing a dissertation.